Serkan-Dursun/Sales-Analysis/dashboards/Tableau_Campaign_Analysis_Dashboard.md

 ---

 ## Impact of Product and Service Filters on Campaign Effectiveness
+Product and service filters reveal how campaign success varies across segments.
+This highlights the need for targeted analysis to optimize marketing efforts, improve messaging, and allocate resources effectively for maximum impact.

 ---
-### 1. Emergency Support & Helpdesk Services Filters
+# 1. Emergency Support & Helpdesk Services Filters

 This analysis focuses on how our marketing campaigns are performing specifically within the **Emergency Support** and **Helpdesk** service segments.
 These services are critical for customers who require immediate IT assistance and ongoing technical support.